apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 # Summary

-In this blogpost, we continued our investigation of the use case of a Fraud Detection System built with Apache Flink.
+In this blog post, we continued our investigation of the use case of a Fraud Detection System built with Apache Flink.
 We looked into different ways in which data can be distributed between parallel operator instances and, most importantly, examined broadcast state.
 We demonstrated how dynamic partitioning — a pattern described in the [first part](https://flink.apache.org/news/2020/01/15/demo-fraud-detection.html) of the series — can be combined and enhanced by the functionality provided by the broadcast state pattern.
 The ability to send dynamic updates at runtime is a powerful feature of Apache Flink that is applicable in a variety of other use cases, such as:

   *  Control of state (cleanup/insert/fix)
   *  A/B experiments